Exploring the River & Agricultural Region

 St. Johns Botanical Gardens

-Opening in Spring 2023, this is a must-see for botanical enthusiasts and will feature intricately designed gardens, ponds and terraces.
-Guided tours and educational programs will be offered with an extensive range of rare or endangered botanicals will be for sale.
+This is a must-see for botanical enthusiasts and features intricately designed gardens, ponds and terraces.
+Guided tours and educational programs are offered with an extensive range of rare or endangered botanicals for sale.

 Saturiwa Conservation Area